-Does spending time with your partner feel more like completing a prison sentence than being in a relationship?
+Does spending time with your partner feel more like a prison sentence than being in a relationship?
 If things have gotten to a point where being with your partner is no longer enjoyable — and it has been this way for a long time — something is clearly amiss.
 Your relationship could be dying or headed to the point of no return.
 If you don’t even care about the current state of your relationship, that’s an even stronger indicator that you and your significant other won’t be together for very long.
-Here are six signs that your relationship is dead.
+Here are 10 signs that your relationship is dead.

 1. Arguments go unresolved